Skip to content

 Sessions file

-In case of multiple sessions there is an option of adding additional sessions.tsv files describing each session and variables changing between sessions.
-In such case one file per participant SHOULD be added.
-These files MUST include a session_id column and describe each session by one and only one row.
-Column names in sessions.tsv files MUST be different from group level participant key column names in the participants.tsv file.
+In case of multiple sessions there is an option of adding an additional sessions.tsv file describing each session and variables changing between sessions.
+It is RECOMMENDED to provide this as a single file at the root-level of the dataset.
+It is OPTIONAL to instead provide these as separate files at the subject-level of the dataset.
+The intent of the sessions file is to describe the sessions in a data set and non-demographic variables changing between sessions.
+Column names in sessions.tsv files MUST be different from participant key column names in the participants file.

 Column name Requirement Level Data type Description

-session_id REQUIRED string A session identifier of the form ses-<label>, matching a session found in the dataset.
-There MUST be exactly one row for each session.
+participant_id OPTIONAL string A participant identifier of the form sub-<label>, matching a participant entity found in the dataset.

 This column must appear first in the file.

-acq_time OPTIONAL string Acquisition time refers to when the first data point of the first run was acquired.
+acq_time RECOMMENDED string Acquisition time refers to when the first data point of the first run was acquired.
 Datetime format and their deidentification are described in Units.

 This column may appear anywhere in the file.